Androz2091/discord-temp-channels/README.md

 **channelID**: The ID of the channel the users will have to join to create a new channel.

 **options.childCategory**: Optional - This will be the category ID in which the new channels will be created.
-**options.childAutoDelete**: Whether, when a channel is empty, it should be deleted.
+**options.childAutoDeleteIfEmpty**: Whether, when a channel is empty, it should be deleted.
 **options.childAutoDeleteIfOwnerLeaves**: Whether, when the member who created a channel left it, it should be deleted (even if it's not empty).
 **options.childMaxUsers**: Optional - This will be the maximum number of users that can join a channel
 **options.childBitrate**: Optional - This will be the new channel bitrate